elastisys/compliantkubernetes/docs/user-guide/additional-services/postgresql.md

 ## Create an Application Secret

-First, check that you are on the right Compliant Kubernetes cluster, in the right **application** namespace:
+First, check that you are on the right Welkin cluster, in the right **application** namespace:

 ```bash
 kubectl get nodes